ResFormer: Scaling ViTs with Multi-Resolution Training: Experiments

 When evaluated with a testing resolution of 224, {\system}s achieve highly competitive results---\system-S-MR and \system-B-MR offers an accuracy of 82.16\% and 82.72\%, respectively, outperforming their DeiT counterparts by 2.33\% and 0.93\%.
 We also see from \cref{tab:main_res} that \system trained with multi-resolution images outperforms models trained with single scale inputs with clear margins on all ``seen'' resolutions.
 For instance, \system-S-MR outperforms \system-S-128, \system-S-160, \system-S-224 by 2.77\%, 2.33\% and 1.33\% respectively.
 Similar trends can also be found for \system-B and \system-T. This highlights the effectiveness of multi-resolution training.

 Furthermore, for ``unseen'' resolutions, \system demonstrates clear scaling capabilities.
 In particular, given a test resolution of 384, \system-S-224 achieves a Top-1 accuracy of 80.65\%, which is 2.55\% higher than its DeiT-S counterpart (78.10\%).
-This suggests that global-local positional embeddings can indeed improve generalization of different resolutions.
-On top of that, \system-S-MR further boosts the accuracy to 82.72\%, demonstrating the benefit of multi-resolution training.
-Also, different variants of \system consistently generalize well to lower resolutions.
+This suggests that global-local positional embeddings can indeed improve generalization of different resolutions. \system-S-MR further boosts the accuracy to 82.72\%, demonstrating the benefit of multi-resolution training.
+Besides, \system consistently generalize well to lower resolutions.
 Compared with DeiT, \system-S-MR and \system-B-MR increase by 56.24\% and 48.00\% when evaluated on a resolution of 80, highlighting the effectiveness of \system when dealing with significant resolution shifts during inference.

-\textbf{Semantic segmentation.} To show \system is a flexible framework, we evaluate \system for semantic segmentation tasks.
-More specifically, we use the UperNet~\cite{xiao2018unified} framework and experiment with a variety of backbones that are all pre-trained on ImageNet.
+\textbf{Semantic segmentation.} To show flexibility of \system, We evaluate for semantic segmentation on ADE20K~\cite{zhou2019semantic} with UperNet~\cite{xiao2018unified}.
 As shown in \cref{tab:ade20k_res}, \system-S-224 improves DeiT-S by 2.51 measured by mIoU.
-In addition, both \system-S-MR and \system-B-MR, which are pre-trained with the multi-resolution strategy, achieve better results.
+Both \system-S-MR and \system-B-MR, which are pre-trained with the multi-resolution strategy, achieve better results.
 In particular, \system-S-MR reaches up to 47.45 and \system-B-MR hits the peak of 49.28 mIoU.
 This suggests that \system effectively models multi-scale and high-resolution features for pixel-level dense predictions.
-Note that \system-B-MR and \system-S-MR are directly used as pre-trained backbones and we do not perform multi-resolution fine-tuning on ADE20K.
-This is because segmentation tasks already require images with a size of $512\times512$ as inputs, and multi-resolution training would be computationally expensive.
+Note that \system-B-MR and \system-S-MR are directly used as pre-trained backbones and we do not perform multi-resolution fine-tuning on ADE20K, since segmentation tasks already require images with a size of $512\times512$ as inputs, and multi-resolution training would be computationally expensive.
 Nonetheless, results in \cref{tab:ade20k_res} demonstrate the great potential of transferring models that are pre-trained with multiple resolutions for dense prediction tasks.